bee-san/pyWhat/README.md

 **Exporting** You can export to json using `what --json` and results can be sent directly to a file using `what --json > file.json`.

-**Boundaryless mode** `What` has a special mode to match identifiable information within characters.
+**Boundaryless mode** `What` has a special mode to match identifiable information within strings.
 By default, it is enabled in CLI but disabled in API.
 Use `what --help` or refer to [API Documentation](https://github.com/bee-san/pyWhat/wiki/API) for more information.

 # 🍕 API